Backblaze/b2-sdk-java/README.md

 * The SDK requires Java 8.

-* The SDK provides four jars:
+* The SDK provides three jars:
   * **b2-sdk-core** provides almost all of the SDK.  it does not contain the code for making HTTP requests (B2WebApiClient).
-  * two jars that provide implementations of B2WebApiClient.  they are separate so that you can use them independently -- or your own B2WebApiClient implementation -- without pulling in the libraries they're built on.
   * **b2-sdk-httpclient** provides an implementation of B2WebApiClient built on Apache Commons HttpClient.
-    * ~~~**b2-sdk-okhttp** provides an implementation of B2WebApiClient built on OkHttp3.
-See "OkHttp limitations" below.~~
   * **b2-sdk-samples** has some samples.

 SAMPLE